Skip to main content

 History

-The Statistical Laboratory (Stat Lab) at Iowa State College was established in 1933 to promote statistical research and provide consulting to other university units.
+The Statistical Laboratory (Stat Lab) at Iowa State College was established in 1933 with George W. Snedecor as director to promote statistical research and provide consulting to other university units.
 The Stat Lab was the first of its kind in the nation.
-The Survey Section of the Statistical Laboratory, which later became CSSM, was established in 1938 as a result of a cooperative agreement between the Statistical Laboratory and the U.S. Department of Agriculture (USDA).
+The Survey Section of the Statistical Laboratory, which later became CSSM, was established in 1938 as a result of a cooperative agreement with the U.S. Department of Agriculture (USDA).

 Early Years, 1938-1948